JamesCrawley/web-dev-content/speaker-notes.md

 ## Introduction to HTML

-- Hyper Text Markup Language
-- As in the name, HTML is a markup language (not a programming/scripting/query)
-- Used to describe the structure and layout of a webpage
-- Only need a browser and an editor
-- File extension .html or .htm
+HTML (Hyper Text Markup Language) is a language that makes up every single website that exists, all it does is tell your browser where to put things on the page.
+It is very simple in itself, but it can be (and often is) paired with CSS (Cascading Style Sheets) to style the page such as adding colour, changing fonts, the sizing of elements and much more.
+HTML can also be used with JavaScript to make the page functional and responsive, allowing the developer to program it to perform complex actions such as handle data, communicate with servers and more.

 ### HTML Tags

 HTML pages are made up of HTML elements (written in the code as tags), which comprise of an opening tag, any amount of content inside, followed by a closing tag.
-Below is an example of a HTML element
+Below is an example of a HTML element:
 ```
 <div>Hello world!</div>
 ```